Receding Hairline: 6 Ways to Disguise and Delay It

 Your can only do so much to hide a receding hairline.
 The hair products you use are even more crucial.
 Your hair can look sparse if you’re not using the correct hair products.
 Gel and pomade are best left unused if you have a receding hairline because they usually expose the scalp more.
 Try powder or matte wax for a natural-looking finish.

-Keep your scalp clean and aim to prevent hair loss by using CLEAR Deep Cleanse Anti-Dandruff Shampoo for Men.
+Keep your scalp clean and aim to prevent hair loss by using CLEAR Cool Sport Menthol Anti-Dandruff Shampoo for Men.
 A study in the National Library of Medicine National Center for Biotechnology Information notes that healthy hair is a result of a healthy scalp.

 Also, make sure to take care of the hair you do have.
 Try Dove Men+Care Strengthening Shampoo, which can help make hair visibly thicker and stronger.